-RecoveryView.com is seeking articles from recovery industry professionals that reflect each professionals area of expertise.
-We welcome articles on a variety of recovery-related topics including, but not limited to, addiction, pain, trauma, diet/nutrition, and stress management.
+Recoveryview.com is seeking articles from recovery industry professionals that reflect each professional’s area of expertise.
+We welcome articles on a variety of recovery-related topics including, but not limited to addiction, dual diagnosis, mental health, industry news and trends, pain, trauma, diet/nutrition, spirituality, recovery, personal stories, and stress management.

 Proposals for Articles on New Topics

-If there is an unlisted topic that you would like to write about, you may send us a proposal.
-Please send a brief description of the following elements of your proposed article:
+If there is an unlisted topic that you would like to write about, you may need to send us a proposal.
+Please send a brief description for the following elements of your proposed article:

 Copyrights & Duplicate Web Content

 Those submitting articles must hold all the rights to the work being submitted.
 If there is a co-author,

 the co-author’s written permission is required for RecoveryView.com to publish the article.

 Please note that RecoveryView.com does not publish duplicate content.
 If your article already appears

 somewhere on the web, we cannot publish that content on the website.
 Finally, if you submit and